Lane-Reticker SK, Manguso RT, Haining WN. Pooled in vivo screens for cancer immunotherapy target discovery. Immunotherapy 2018;10:167–170.

-Manguso joined the Broad Institute 2017 after completing his doctoral studies in Nicholas Haining’s lab at the Dana-Farber Cancer Institute and Harvard Medical School.
-He was awarded a Fulbright scholarship in 2011, allowing him to undertake research in Lotte Pedersen’s lab at the University of Copenhagen, and he holds a B.A. from Wheaton College in Norton, Massachusetts.
+Manguso joined the Broad Institute in 2017 after completing his doctoral studies in Nicholas Haining’s lab at the Dana-Farber Cancer Institute and Harvard Medical School.
+He was awarded a Fulbright scholarship in 2011 for research in Lotte Pedersen’s lab at the University of Copenhagen, and he holds a B.A. from Wheaton College in Norton, Massachusetts.

 Contact Robert Manguso via email at firstname.lastname@example.org.